 - Executives viewing sales and other charts

-iPhone (till 5S) with its 4″ screen is not suitable to see large amount of information in a meaningful way on a single screen.
+iPhone (till 5S) with its 4″ screen is not suitable to see a large amount of information in a meaningful way on a single screen.
 Many apps or scenarios are just not suitable for an iPhone 5S.
 So an iPad is necessary.
 Take Apple’s own email app.
-Apple shows the e-mail app differently in an iPhone compared to an iPad.
-In the iPhone there is a mail list and on clicking a mail you see the mail in a full screen.
-In the iPad the main mail view is split into 2 parts.
-The smaller list on the left shows the list of mails and the wider part on the right shows the selected mail.
+Apple shows the e-mail app differently on an iPhone compared to an iPad.
+In the iPhone, there is a mail list and on clicking a mail you see the mail in a full screen.
+In the iPad, the main mail view is split into 2 parts.
+The smaller list on the left shows the list of emails and the wider part on the right shows the selected mail.

 Now iPhone 6+ can possibly push both users and enterprises towards a single device per user.
 A single device reduces the cost for an enterprise (if the enterprise is providing 2 devices per user) and can be very convenient for users.
 (Does this mean that one Apple device is competing another Apple device?
 This is a topic for another day!)

 IT departments should love iPhone 6+ if both the enterprise and users agree to move to a single device from 2 devices per user.
 Benefits for the IT departments are: